Atmospheric Humidity

 EO Capability Description

-If geostationary sensors (multi- or hyperspectral) are used, total column water vapor can be measured at up to hourly intervals, but without vertical profiling.
+If geostationary multi‑ or hyperspectral imagers are used, total column water vapour can be measured at sub‑hourly intervals (typically 5–15 minutes), but with only limited vertical discrimination rather than full profiling.

 Indicative Cost Range Details